-For information on qualifying, please contact the Clerk of the Commission Office at 352-334-5015 or email@example.com.
+For information on qualifying, please contact the City Clerk's Office at 352-334-5015 or email@example.com.
 A qualifying packet must be picked up from the Clerk’s Office, which is located on the first floor of City Hall (200 E. University Ave.).
 Qualifying for the 2021 city election is from noon Monday, January 25, 2021-noon Friday, January 29, 2021.

 How do I become a candidate?